spicypark/Calculator/README.md

 - Use only `x` as your variable.
 - `sinx` and `cosx` are the only currently supported trig functions, and they will only work exactly as shown here.
 Adding terms or multiplying (such as 3sinx or sinx+3x+2) is not currently supported.
 - `ax^x` (`a` being an arbitrary value) is supported. `x^bx` (`b` being an arbitrary value) is not supported.
-- You may toggle graph color, gridlines, and numbers in the Settings page
+- You may toggle graph color, gridlines, and numbers in the Settings page.

 Examples of currently viable inputs:
 - `2x^2-4x+2`